NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerTraining/README.md

 ## Objective

-1. Establish a training plan for both profiles: medical area professionals and engineers of the developing countries.
+1. Establish a training plan for both profiles: clinicians and engineers of the developing countries.
 1. Establish a training network of professionals to develop learning objects.
 1. The creation of a hub where professionals can find learning objects to configure their own courses.